ZeppelinBot/Zeppelin/docs/DEVELOPMENT.md

 4. Run `docker compose -f docker-compose.development.yml up` to start the development environment
 5. Use the following credentials for connecting with your IDE:
     * Host: `127.0.0.1`
-    * Port: `3002` (matching the `DEVELOPMENT_SSH_PORT` value in `.env`)
+    * Port: `3022` (matching the `DEVELOPMENT_SSH_PORT` value in `.env`)
     * Username: `ubuntu`
     * Password: As specified in `.env` as `DEVELOPMENT_SSH_PASSWORD`

 ## Starting the project
 These commands are run inside the dev container.
-You should be able to open a terminal in your IDE after connecting.
+You should be able to open a terminal in your IDE after connecting to the dev environment.

 ### 1. Install dependencies